imagej/imagej.github.io/pages/Bug_reporting_best_practices.md

   - Activated update sites
   - Files not up-to-date

+The {% include ListOfUpdateSites content="default update sites" %} are
-The  are intended to be fairly stable, but if you have additional update sites enabled there can be a risk of skewed or out of date dependencies (due to changes in core libraries), and some update sites are intentionally experimental.
+intended to be fairly stable, but if you have additional update sites enabled there can be a risk of skewed or out of date dependencies (due to changes in core libraries), and some update sites are intentionally experimental.

 Furthermore, if you have any **LOCAL\_ONLY** or **MODIFIED** files, their behavior can not be guaranteed - as they do not match what's on